AllForFun/modpack/README.md

 Contributing:
 -------------
-All contrubutions are licensed under an MIT lisence.
+All contrubutions are licensed under an MIT licence.
 If you don't like it, don't code for us.

 1. We want **good** stuff.
 Good ideas are always welcome, and there are tons of ideas in the waffle page.
 2. Make sure you show what you are working on in the issues **before** you start.